AndriiShvaika/easybank-landing-page/README.md

 The website was done using the following skills:

 - HTML layout
-- Styling a page with SCSS
+- Styling a page with SCSS preprocessor
 - Hamburger menu and fade-in/fade-out animation on JS
 - Working with the Git version control system
 - Application of naming and file structure of the BEM methodology